jlemein/izzy-renderer/README.md

 The Izzy renderer is a flexible lightweight renderer for Linux.
 The renderer is a rasterized renderer using OpenGL.
 The renderer can render a diverse collection of scene file formats.
 The renderer does not require much apriori knowledge.
+The renderer is designed to facilitate experimentation of rendering techniques.
+Therefore it is set up in a very flexible way using an ECS scene graph.

+There are two ways to use Izzy renderer.
+1. By making use of a scene file and materials file.
+2. By using the renderer as a library.
+For examples, refer to the apps subfolder.

-To use the Izzy render renderer, run the following command:
+To use Izzy render renderer with the first mode, run the following command:

-`izzyrender --scene=hello.fbx --materials=material.json`
+`izzyrender --scene=hello.fbx --materials=materials.json`

 Izzy renderer takes two input arguments:
 * `--scene` Any of the supported scene file formats, such as *.fbx or *.collada files.